cleverhans-lab/FRAUD-Detect/README.md

 The ./FRAUD-Detect/FRAUD-Detect_code/quantifying_fairwashing/ directory contains codes that explore the range of fairness gap given a fixed value of fidelity and a fixed value of  KL divergence via solving the informed adversary optimization problem.

 #### Outputs
-A plot showing the range of demographic parity gap achievable by the informed adversary seeking to evade the fairwashing detector.
+A plot showing the range of Demographic Parity gap achievable by the informed adversary seeking to evade the fairwashing detector.

 ## References
 If you use our code, please cite the following paper: